isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth/index.md

 Its advantage is that it is not toxic and safe even for any children playing around your home.

-There are two ways of getting rid of ants using [Diatomaceous Earth](https://pestpolicy.com/diatomaceous-earth-for-fleas/).
-The dry and wet method. **Requirements: ** 1.
+There are two ways of getting rid of ants using [Diatomaceous Earth](https://pestpolicy.com/diatomaceous-earth-for-fleas/).The dry and wet method. **Requirements: ** 1.
 Pest grade Diatomaceous Earth 2.

 The applicator of your own choice Dry application method - Step 1- Identify areas where you have seen ants crawling and spot any places that might be the ants' entry points; if*the ants are moving across a large flat area, use the wet application.